Theo-Ghanem/ECSE211-Team3/readme.md

 ## Setup

 Below is setup information to connect to BrickPi #05.
 Changing the 5 for a 6 in the commands will do the same for BrickPi #06.

+__Note:__ To interact with the BrickPi, connect to its wifi.

 ### Connecting to the BrickPi